+The medical term for numbness and tingling is “paresthesia.”
 Many things can cause numbness and tingling, including sitting with your legs crossed or falling asleep on your arm.

-If numbness and tingling persist and there’s no obvious cause for the sensations, it could be a symptom of a disease or injury, such as multiple sclerosis or carpal tunnel syndrome.
-Treatment will depend on your diagnosis.
+Sometimes numbness and tingling persist, and there’s no obvious cause for the sensations.
+They could be symptoms of a condition, such as multiple sclerosis, or an injury.

 - an insect or animal bite

-- toxins found in seafood
+- mercury and other toxins found in seafood

 - radiation therapy